Professional Development

 Each workshop session is the same content; you only need to register for one.

 The assistant training workshop starts with a half-hour live Zoom introductory session.
 This is followed by seven days to complete four hours of online learning at your pace.
-The workshop culminates in a seven-hour in–person class.
-Registration opens a month prior to the start of the workshop.STARS hours available
+Note: This Google Classroom portion requires a GMAIL account.

 Fee: $210